Become a Remick Leader

 Frequently Asked Questions - Admissions

-The Remick program is test optional for those applying to join Cohort 23 in Summer 2024.
-However, if your cumulative undergraduate GPA is below a 3.0, we strongly recommend that you include a GRE score as part of your application.
+The Remick program is test optional for those applying to join Cohort 24 in Summer 2025.
+For applicants with a cumulative undergraduate GPA below a 3.0 a standardized test score (this can be the GRE, GMAT, LSAT, or any PRAXIS exam) is required.

 There is a $75 application fee to apply to the program.
-However, we offer fee waivers to applicants who attend a webinar in Fall 2023 or submit an application before December 31st.
-To request a fee waiver, complete your entire application, and email acerlp@nd.edu to request the waiver code when you are ready to hit "submit".
+However, we offer fee waivers to applicants who attend a webinar in Fall 2024 or submit an application before January 5th which is automatically applied once submitted.
+If you believe you qualified for a fee waiver and have not received it, please email the Remick recruitment team.

 All Remick Leaders participate in the Mid-Year retreat which typically takes place over a weekend in late-January.
 However, classes are not held on weekends to allow time for Remick Leaders to focus on balancing your professional and personal responsibilities during the academic year.